 Why measure every meal?

+Thanks to this small change, by August 2021, we had saved almost 6 million kilos of food from being wasted, equivalent to close to 15 million meals.
 The next step is to figure out how to reduce the amount of food customers leave on their plates.
-An initial study indicates that plate waste can be radically reduced by raising customer awareness, and by making small changes in our food preparation and serving routines, such as serving smaller portions.
+An initial study indicates that plate waste can be radically reduced by raising customer awareness as well as by making small changes in our food preparation and serving routines, such as serving smaller portions.

 What about food waste at home?

-Research into food storage suggests that when leftovers are visible in the fridge, they are less likely to be wasted.
-So in 2018, the IKEA 365+ food storage system was launched.
-With sealed, see-through products like these, storing leftovers is practical, food stays fresh for longer, and we hope less of it gets thrown away.
+Research into food storage suggests that leftovers are less likely to be wasted when they are visible.
+That is why the IKEA 365+ food storage system features sealed, see-through products that make storing leftovers more practical – food stays fresh for longer, and, hopefully, less of it gets thrown away.
 It’s also easy to combine the lids with jars and containers in different sizes and materials, making storing and re-heating the food even simpler.

 We also want to encourage recycling waste rather than binning it.
-Products like the ones in our VARIERA system make it easy to separate different kinds of waste prior to composting or further processing.
+Products like our VARIERA system make it easy to separate different kinds of waste before composting or further processing.
 While nobody could claim that sorting directly reduces waste, it does enable customers to clearly see what they’re throwing away.
 And as the IKEA restaurant initiative shows, awareness can be the first step towards positive change.